spacotto/Born2beRoot/srcs/vm-system-architecture.md

 [vm-name-and-os]

 >[!WARNING]
->Concerning the `VM Folder`, make sure to have enough space to store you VM!
+>When choosing the `VM Folder`, make sure to have enough space to store your VM!

 >[!CAUTION]
 >Since we want to set up the VM ourselves, we need to **CHECK "Skip Unattended Installation."** In other VirtualBox version they changed from opt-in to opt-out.
 In the opt-out instance, you have to **UNCHECK "Proceed with Unattended Installation."**